 Organisations need to add a layer of email security that combines algorithmic analysis, threat intelligence and executive name checking to efficiently protect themselves.
 The addition of MFA can also increase confidence further, providing an extra layer of protection.

-To help keep organisations safe while using Office 365 for email – and more – we have created Defence365, a practical best-of-breed email security solution provided alongside expert advice, to enhance the protection and performance of your O365 environment.
+To help keep organisations safe while using Microsoft 365 for email – and more – we have created Defence365, a practical best-of-breed email security solution provided alongside expert advice, to enhance the protection and performance of your M365 environment.
 To find out more about how we can help you secure email in your business visit our Defence365 hub or arrange a conversation with one of our experts.

 Defence365 Vlog: How to protect your organisation from advanced email threats